Skip to main content

 October 2022

-On October 25, 2022, our abstract “Definitive evidence of a persistent HIV reservoir in human brain myeloid cells despite ART” is accepted for oral presentation in the annual meeting of HIV Persistence During Therapy in Miami.
+On October 25, 2022, our abstract “Definitive evidence of a persistent HIV reservoir in human brain myeloid cells despite ART” is accepted for oral presentation at the annual meeting of HIV Persistence During Therapy in Miami.

 September 2022